 Rikkyo tried to come back in the subsequent innings but was shut out by Ojima’s almost perfect pitching.
 Waseda won 1-0 against Rikkyo, keeping alive their hope of becoming the season champion.

 It was a very tension-filled game with a lot of fine plays, so there was no doubt that the fans really enjoyed watching it.
 If there has been a game’s MVP award, no one would have argued with giving it to Ojima, who allowed Rikkyo only two hits and one walk.
 His fastest ball on that day was 139 kilometers (86 miles) per hour, but he had excellent control of his curve balls.

 We were so glad to see Waseda win that each of us bought a canned beer at 500 yen and cheered together.
 Then, we took a train ride to the Yanaka district and visited our favorite ramen restaurant.
-We again order beer and cheered together, hoping that Waseda would take the champion…
+We again ordered beer and cheered together, hoping that Waseda would take the champion . . .

-If you are interested in watching a baseball game, or eating ramen for lunch, in Japan, please send an e-mail from the Rates/Contact page of this site.
+If you are interested in watching a baseball game in Japan, or eating ramen noodle for lunch after the game, please send an e-mail from the Rates/Contact page of this site.

-Photographs: taken mainly at Jingu Stadium in Tokyo,
+Photographs: taken at Jingu Stadium in Tokyo, by Koji Ikuma,